• Skip to primary navigation

 For years I have always wanted to create my version of a perfect oatmeal chocolate chip cookie, it has taken me just that though, years!
 The cookie starts off with brown butter which I think just pair so beautifully with the oats.
 The brown butter creates a nutty, carmely undertone.
 Then I use rolled oats for a good, thick chew.
 And while you could use all milk chocolate chips or dark chocolate chips or just use semi-sweet chocolate chips I LOVE the combination of milk and dark.

 I hope you love these cookies as much as my sisters and I love them!
-I have since developed some more cookies off of this base recipe including these scrumptious peanut butter oatmeal cookies!
+I have since developed some more cookies off of this base recipe including these scrumptious peanut butter oatmeal cookies checkout all of my cookies recipes.

 stack of chocolate chip oatmeal cookies on a wire rack on an orange linen with a grey surface.